 Chapter 1.
 Thesis introduction

 Globally concentrations of atmospheric carbon dioxide (CO2) are rising (Ciais et al., 2009; Friedlingstein et al., 2022).
-Elevated CO2 has direct effects on vegetation (Körner and Arnone, 1992; Ainsworth and Long, 2021) as well as causing changes to the climate, thus affecting the patterns and processes of plant communities (Hättenschwiler and Körner, 2003; Vogado et al., 2022).
+Elevated atmospheric CO2 has direct effects on vegetation (Körner and Arnone, 1992; Ainsworth and Long, 2021) as well as causing changes to the climate, thus affecting the patterns and processes of plant communities (Hättenschwiler and Körner, 2003; Vogado et al., 2022).
 The advent of free-air carbon dioxide enrichment (FACE) facilities, allows studies of the effects of CO2 in more natural environments than those found in growth chamber experiments (Norby et al., 1999, 2005; Belote et al., 2004).
 Much of the research from forest FACE sites has concentrated on the trees located therein, and in Australasian forests up to 90% of aboveground carbon is stored as wood (Hopmans et al., 1993; Norby et al., 2016).
 Limited research has gone into the response of other woody forest organisms, some of whom have the capacity to negatively influence the carbon balance of forests (van der Heijden et al., 2013, 2015).
 Therefore, my research will be examining lianas (woody climbers) in an Australasian forest FACE facility and comparing their response(s) to that of the dominant trees.

 Lianas are a functional group of climbing woody plants (Schnitzer and Bongers, 2002; Rowe and Speck, 2005).
 While liana research has advanced considerably in recent decades, lianas remain critically understudied.
 Supporting lianas comes at a cost to the host tree(s) as lianas compete not only for below ground resources, such as nutrients and moisture, but also for light as the leaf deployment of lianas is above those of their hosts (Visser et al., 2018a; Meunier et al., 2020).